testem/testem/README.md

 * Option/Alt + ← : scroll left in the error window
 * Option/Alt + → : scroll right in the error window

+#### Command line options

+To see all command line options do

+    testem --help

 ### Continuous Integration Mode

 To use Testem for continuous integration you'd use its `ci` command